Owloops/updo/README.md

 Updo automatically formats Slack messages with:
 - Color-coded attachments (red for down, green for up)
-- Emoji indicators (🔴 for down, ✅ for up)
+- Unicode symbols (✘ for down, ✔ for up)
 - Structured fields for URL, error, status code, response time, and timestamp

 **Discord Webhook (Auto-Detected):**